Diana Shpungin

 Diana Shpungin is a Latvian-born American multidisciplinary artist.
 She is known for her work in drawing, sculpture, installation, performance, video, sound, and hand-drawn pencil animation.
 Her work explores non-traditional ideas of drawing through sculptural and time-based processes.

 Early life and education

 Diana Shpungin was born in Riga, Latvia under Soviet rule.
 As a child she emigrated with her family to the United States, where they settled in New York City.
 Shpungin earned an MFA from the School of Visual Arts in New York and has taught and lectured at multiple institutions.
-She is currently an assistant professor at Parsons School of Design.
+She is currently an associate professor at Parsons School of Design.

 Career

 Early collaboration

 Through the early 2000s, Shpungin engaged in a collaborative practice creating stylized, performative videos and installations that explored themes like the intimacy of friendship.

 Themes and concepts

 Shpungin's work often deals with themes of memory, longing, loss, and empathy.
 Influenced by artists like Felix Gonzales-Torres, Shpungin uses deeply personal motifs and narratives in her drawings, sculptures, and video works, often combined with found objects to emphasize a concept that she refers to as “object empathy”.
 In her smaller sculptures and larger installations, Shpungin explores objects and architecture to emphasize contrasting themes such as domestic and communal, light and dark, or interior and exterior.